bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 - `s` and `v` will open files in either horizontal or vertical splits

-- `r` reloads the directory under the cursor, use this to update *fern* with filesystem changes that occur outside Vim
+- `r` reloads the current tree, use this to update *fern* with filesystem changes that occur outside Vim

 - 'd' toggles dot files